Lavender Lemonade ... you'll fall in love with its beautiful and calming shade of pink, and its fragrant floral flavor of lavender.

 And I love it.
 Lemonade infused with the florally fragrant taste of lavender.
 But not too much, so it's overpowering.
 It was just right to me.

-Over ice, a glass is perfectly refreshing on a hot summer day.
-Yup, I'll be making this again ... for sure.
+Over ice, a tall glass of lavender lemonade is perfectly refreshing on a hot summer day.
+Yup, I'll be making lavender lemonade again ... for sure.

 I invite you to follow The Kitchen is My Playground with Pinterest, Facebook, Google Friend Connect, Linky Followers, bloglovin', or Feedburner.
 Buttons are in the right sidebar.
 I'd love to have you back soon!